deanishe/alfred-convert/README.md

 -----

 - `conv <quantity> <from unit> [<to unit>]` — Perform a conversion
-    - `↩` — Copy the result to the pasteboard
+    - `↩` — Copy result without thousands separator to pasteboard
-    - `⌘C` — Copy result to pasteboard without thousands separator
+    - `⌘C` — Copy result with thousands separator to pasteboard
     - `⌘↩` — Add/remove destination unit as default for this dimensionality
     - `⌘L` — Show result in Alfred's Large Type window
 - `convinfo` — View help file and information about the workflow, or edit custom units and active currencies